rdeamici/CS147DVParser/Python/README.md

 # CS147DVPyParser

-This program was inspired by Jordan Conragan and written humbly by Rick DeAmicis in the fall semester of 2020 to quickly convert CS147DV instructions to hexadecimal.
+This program is used to quickly convert CS147DV instructions to hexadecimal.
 It may not work as intented if CS147DV has been changed/updated since it was last updated in December of 2019.
 Pull requests are encouraged.

-# Requirements
+## Requirements
-The program is known to work with Python 3.7+.
-It should also work with Python2.7, but is untested.
+The program is known to work with Python2.7+ and 3.7+.

-Dependencies include the built-in packages `sys`, `os`, and `argparse`
+The package does not rely on any external dependencies.

 # Quick set-up
-There are two main ways to interact with this program
+There are two main ways to interact with this program: from the command line, and [imported as a module to a script](#2.-import-the-program-as-a-module)

-## 1. Run the program from the command line
+## 1) Run the program from the command line

 The program can be run directly from the command line.
-It has a fairly robust set of features, and comes in 3 modes.
+It has a fairly robust set of features, and comes in 3 modes: interactive, command-line driven, and file driven mode.

+---
-### interactive mode
+### a) interactive mode
   When run with no arguments, the program will enter interactive mode:

   ```python